GilbertzRivi/lithium-core/docs/kyberbox.md

 to a sender.
 Anyone who knows `peer_k_pub` and `peer_pub_x` (or intercepts `from_x_pub` in transit) can produce a valid `WirePayload`.
-In Lithium the Ed25519 + ML-DSA-87 dual signature over the plaintext headers and body provides authentication, verified in `session.rs` before content is returned.
+In Lithium the Ed25519 + ML-DSA-87 dual signature over the plaintext provides authentication, verified in `session.rs` before content is returned.

 **Replay protection (at the KyberBox level).** A recorded